VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 **Steps:**
 1. Open the website homepage.
-2. Navigate to any category (e.g., Books).
+2. Open any category (e.g., Books).
 3. Click the Add to Cart button on a product tile.

 **Expected Result:**
 - Product is added to the cart
 - Confirmation message appears.
 - Cart icon updates the item count.
-- User remains on the category page.

 ## TC-PB-04: Sort Products by Price (Low to High)

 **Steps:**
 1. Open the website homepage.
-2. Navigate to any product category.
+2. Click on any product category from the navigation menu.
 3. Select Price: Low to High from the sorting dropdown.

 **Expected Result:**